 Mrs. Outsider (Editorial Coordinator):

 Fearless companion to Brian, Mrs. Outsider has the patience of a saint.
 Once the sole female staff member, she no longer cringes when faced with offering opinions on such items as the Go-Girl, Poo-Pourri, and Lady Anti Monkey Butt powder.
-She’s endured all manner of hot and cold weather testing of a variety of products, and doesn’t get upset at childish antics like chasing the dogs and children around the yard while “testing” the maximum spray distance of a Geigerrig hydration pack.
+She’s endured all manner of hot and cold weather testing of a variety of products, camped amongst the bears at Katmai National Park, and doesn’t get upset at childish antics like chasing the dogs and children around the yard while “testing” the maximum spray distance of a Geigerrig hydration pack.

 Mark (Contributor/Managing Editor):